twellspring/twellspring.github.io/_posts/2016-04-25-security-security-more-security.md

   return true
 ```

-It starts will allowing admins ( they are Gods after all ), followed by a simple loop to check for membership in a group.
-If either of these match, we return a **false**, which means the command is not restricted.
-If one of these does not pass we return true, but not before adding some color to our hubot by having a set of famous quotes or snarky replies that hubot will randomly choose from.
+It starts with allowing admins ( they are Gods after all so can use all modules ), followed by a simple loop to check for membership in a group.
+If either of these if statements is true then the function return a **false** meaning the command should not be restricted.
+Otherwise a true is returned (command is restricted), but not before adding some color to our hubot by having a set of famous quotes or snarky replies that hubot will randomly choose from.
 Because it is part of the ChatOps ethos to not take ourselves too seriously.

-All that is left is to add a couple of lines to the top of a module/command we want to restrict.
+Now the lines that go at the top of a module/command to call the above function.

 ```
 robot.respond /list (apps|applications) on (server)? *([\w-_]+)/i, (msg) ->